HelsinkiTypeStudio/hts-x/README.md

 2. **Code** -> **Download as zip** -> open on your computer

-3. Add any random unicode to the OTF
+3. Add a Unicode character to the OTF (for select a random one with [this generator](https://onlineunicodetools.com/generate-random-unicode))

 4. **Upload file** to your forked repository on Github with the **commit message** of your unicode number.
 For example the first ever character was the asterisk, with the unicode number `U+002A` so the message is simply "U+002A" **Commit directly to the main branch.**